ben-manes/gradle-versions-plugin/README.md

 Each piece stands alone: drop any line whose behavior the build does not want, and the rest keep working.

+In Kotlin the `isNonStable` extension replaces a helper of that name the build already has.
+A top-level `fun isNonStable(version: String)` compiles to the same JVM signature, so keeping both fails the build with a platform declaration clash.

 #### What the report checks

 ##### Configuration filter